top of page

 WHAT IS HYPERBARIC OXYGEN THERAPY (HBOT)?

 HBOT is a method of delivering extra oxygen into the body, mainly through the process of increasing the pressure that the body is normally under.
-Once the chamber is pressurised, up to 100% oxygen is typically administered for the full duration of the treatment.
-For chronic or hard-to-heal wounds, this dosage is typically repeated daily from anywhere between 10 and 80 hours.
+Once the chamber is pressurised with ambient air, up to 98% oxygen is administered for the full duration of the treatment.

 WHAT IS THE RECOMMENDED SCHEDULE?